roopesh90/diminuendo/README.md

 #### Setup

 1. cd to the root of the project folder in the terminal
-2. run the command below to create a virtualenv for the project: `$ virtualenv -p python3 venv`
+2. run the command to create a virtualenv for the project: `$ virtualenv -p python3 venv`
-3. run the command below to switch to virtualenv:
+3. run the command to switch to virtualenv:
 ` $ source venv/bin/activate `
-3. run the command below to switch to virtualenv:
 4. install required libraries to the using pip as follows:
 ` $ pip install -r requirements.pip `
-5. run command below to start server:
+5. run command to start server:
 `$ python app.py `
 6. goto http://localhost:8888/ to access the API